 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.

 The City of River Falls has an ordinance to allow for Managed Natural Landscaping (Section 8.40.60 of the municipal code).
-The City encourages the use of native plants and has demonstrated this support at City Hall.
+The City encourages the use of native plants and has demonstrated this support at City Hall through the use of infiltration basins and native prairie plants.
 In 2010, the building received certification as a LEED Silver building by the “US Green Building Council.”
 In addition, the City maintains a 12 acre prairie restoration at DeSanctis Park (Regional City Park) and has incorporated native plantings along the White Pathway and several neighborhood parks.

 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.